hyungkyulee/til/mobile-dev/device-settings.md

 - allow the Trust of device on PC and Mobile

 ### List your device on signing/provisioing profiles
+- UDID : can be checked on your connected device on Mac
+  > connect a device > finder > select the device > click the device description on the top tab > toggle to show the details

 - Common Error
 > error MT1006: Could not install the application on the device: Your code signing/provisioning profiles are not correctly configured.
 Probably you have an entitlement not supported by your current provisioning profile, or your device is not part of the current provisioning profile.2